 How to get feedback when your business matures

 As your business grows, you won’t have time to do in-depth research with each customer.
 Here’s what we recommend during this stage of the process.

 1. Focus on the scale.
 You need to be able to gather hundreds (if not thousands) of pieces of data from customers.
-That’s why we recommend using specialized tools such as surveys, usability tests, and in-app feedback.
-They allow you to collect massive amounts of data without any extra time and effort on your part.
+That’s why we recommend using specialized tools such as in-app feedback.
+Thanks to automations, triggers and sometimes smart AI they allow you to collect and analyze massive amount of data without any extra time and effort on your part.

 By taking this collaborative approach, you make customers feel more attracted to your company and create a stronger relationship with them.

-When gathering feedback for your startup, start small and focus on quality in the beginning.
+When gathering feedback for your startup, you should start small and focus on quality in the beginning.
+Understand your target audience and try to reach to them with every means possible.
 As your business grows, use channels to acquire these insights en masse and use feedback software to keep them organized into one place.

 Getting customer feedback doesn’t have to be difficult.
 With the right software, you can automate this entire process and optimize your business with ease.